eclipse-theia/theia/dev-packages/cli/README.md

 ## Building

-To build once:
+### Build

+The following command can be used to build the application:

+**Development**

     theia build --mode development

+**Production**

+    theia build

+### Watch

-In order to rebuild on each change:
+The following command can be used to rebuild the application on each change:

     theia build --watch --mode development

-To build for production:

-    theia build
+### Clean

+The following command can be used to clean up the build result:

 In order to clean up the build result:

     theia clean

-Arguments are passed directly to [webpack](https://webpack.js.org/), use `--help` to learn which options are supported.
+Arguments are passed directly to [webpack](https://webpack.js.org/).
+Use `--help` to learn which options are supported.

-## Rebuilding native modules
+## Rebuilding Native Modules

-In order to run electron one should rebuild native node modules for an electron version:
+In order to run Electron targets, one should rebuild native node modules for an electron version:

     theia rebuild

-To rollback native modules change the target to `browser` and run the command again.
+To rollback native modules, change the target to `browser` and run the command again.

 ## Running